-Kek Lok Si Temple is a Buddhist temple on the island of Penang and is the largest Buddhist temple in Malaysia.
-It stands on a hill in Ayer Itam which is about a 45 minute drive from Batu Ferringhi.
+Kek Lok Si Temple is located in Penang on a hill in Ayer Itam which is about a 45-minute drive from Batu Ferringhi.
 We hired a driver but you can also get the 203 or 204 bus from Georgetown.

 In 1885, Venerable Beow Lean was appointed as the chief monk of the Kuan Yin Teng Temple in Pitt Street, the oldest temple in Penang.
 Later he found a big hill, in Air Itam village, had the right Feng-Sui to build a Buddhist monastery on.
 Work commenced in the late 19th Century, after donations from local wealthy benefactors, and is still being added to now.